Attorney for Foreclosure

 - Judicial: This type is created by a lawsuit, brought by the lender against the borrowed.
 This type of foreclosure must be declared lawful by a judge during a court case.

 - Non-judicial: This type of foreclosure does not require a court of law or a judge for approval.
 A lender is allowed a non-judicial foreclosure if there is a “power of sale” clause within the original mortgage or deed, allowing the lender to sell off the property in the event that the borrower defaults on their loan.

 Both judicial and non-judicial foreclosures are allowed under Oregon law, and the foreclosure process is different with both types.

-If you find yourself having trouble paying your mortgage, take action immediately and consult your lender regarding your financial situation.
-It is always best to be transparent with your financial institution as they will be in a better position to help you avoid a foreclosure.
-If you find your financial situation has worsened, you may be able to apply for loss mitigation which could stop the foreclosure process from even beginning.
+If you are having trouble paying your mortgage, take action immediately and consult your lender regarding your financial situation.
+It is always best to be transparent with your financial institution, because they might be able to help you avoid a foreclosure.
+If you find your financial situation has worsened, you may be able to apply for loss mitigation, which could stop the foreclosure process from even starting.
 In the event that your loss mitigation application was denied, you can appeal the application as long as the sale of your house is not imminent.

-If you are in the process of a foreclosure, you do have options to stop the foreclosure.
-Oregon law necessitates that homeowners receive communication informing them of their danger of foreclosure before the process begins.
-If you have received correspondence that your property will begin foreclosure, it is in your best interest to contact a forclosure defense lawyer immediately.
-Once the foreclosure process has begun, it oftentimes moves swiftly giving you little time to halt the process.
+Oregon law requires that homeowners be informed of foreclosure before the process officially begins.
+If you have received correspondence that your lender is repossessing your property, it is in your best interest to contact a foreclosure defense lawyer or bankruptcy attorney immediately.
+Once the foreclosure process has begun, it can move very quickly, giving you little time to save your home.

 To better understand the foreclosure process and how to file for bankruptcy to keep your home, contact seasoned attorney George Hoselton today.
-The Law Offices of George Hoselton can help you get the debt relief you need and help you stop both foreclosure and repossession of your property.
+The Law Offices of George Hoselton can help you get the debt relief you need, providing an affordable bankruptcy attorney and helping you to prevent foreclosure.
 Don’t delay and call today!